 While planning the office makeover for my mom, I knew that I wasn’t going to be able to make any DIY furniture builds due to the limited time.
-To save time but still make a big impact in the space, I did an IKEA Billy bookcase hack with shiplap instead!

-The IKEA Billy bookcase has long been a popular piece to use for custom built-ins which looks great.
 However, I wanted to use the piece mainly for storage and as a focal point in the office, but I did not want to create any built-ins with it.

-Since the bookcase is very simple, I decided to upgrade the piece and make it more cohesive with the office makeover design.
 I did this by painting the bookcase with a rich, navy blue grey color, adding shiplap boards as the backing, and using beautiful, brass knobs on the doors (the doors were also from IKEA)!
 The step by step tutorial is below!

 BEFORE PHOTO via IKEA: